 Q: Where do I find the lecture halls and the programme Coordinator?

-A: You can find a list of all lecture halls and their location at https://www.uni-bayreuth.de/de/universitaet/kontakt_campusplan/campusplan/gebaeude/index.html Most of your courses will be in the Geo II building (seminar rooms and lecture halls) or the adjacent Geo I (laboratories).
+A: You can find a list of all lecture halls and their location at the Bayreuth University webpage.
+Most of your courses will be in the Geo II building (seminar rooms and lecture halls) or the adjacent Geo I (laboratories).
 Prof. Planer-Friedrich, your Programme Coordinator, has her office in the Geo III building.
-You can download a campus map with the location of Geo II and III marked here.